DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

 The price of composite bonding depends mostly on how many teeth you treat and how much artistry the job needs.
 A single chipped corner is quick, while reshaping several teeth to even out a smile takes far longer in the chair and demands real skill to look natural.
 The dentist's experience matters, because good bonding is sculpted by hand rather than sent to a lab, so a highly regarded cosmetic dentist charges more than a general one.
+Who runs the practice plays a part too.
+A large corporate dental group tends to work off a set price list applied across all its branches, while an independent practice, especially one built around cosmetic work, can price more on reputation and demand.
+Location shifts the fee as well, with city-centre practices and those in more affluent areas generally charging more than a practice in a smaller town, partly reflecting rent and partly reflecting what local patients are prepared to pay.
 As with veneers, the NHS does not fund this cosmetic work, so there is no band charge to fall back on and the whole fee is private.
 Private cosmetic prices sit well above routine NHS charges.

 How to pay less